 Ecosystem, calibration, and trade-offs

 Trueplay (on supported devices) tailors output to your room and simplifies tuning.
-The Arc shines if you value multiroom music and a polished presentation, but note it lacks direct HDMI 2.1 inputs — you’ll rely on TV passthrough for 4K/120Hz and VRR.
-If you want direct console-to-bar HDMI 2.1 handling, read on to the next section about models with closer console integration.
+The Arc is an excellent choice if you value multi-room music and a polished presentation, but note it lacks direct HDMI 2.1 inputs — you’ll rely on TV passthrough for 4K/120Hz and VRR.
+If you need direct console-to-bar HDMI 2.1 handling, the next section covers models with closer console integration.

 Sony HT-A7000 — Best for Native Console Synergy and Spatial Precision